mecid/mecid.github.io/_posts/2020-05-13-template-view-pattern-in-swiftui.md

 ![template-view](/public/template2.png)

 Looks nice, but what about *Dynamic Type*?
 My users can change the font size in system settings, and I want respect that font size configuration.
 It is impossible with *frame* modifier because it just sets the size of the view and doesn't support *Dynamic Type*.
-Let's what happens when I increase the font size in system settings.
+Let's see what happens when I increase the font size in system settings.

 ![template-view](/public/template3.png)